robinmordasiewicz/jessed-guides/Terraform-rst/docs/source/Configurations.rst

       }
     }

-In this examle the Configuration consists of a Resource of the type *null_resource*, but it just as easily could have been a call to a `Module <https://www.terraform.io/language/modules/develop>`_, as shown here:
+In this example the configuration consists of a resource of the type *null_resource*, but it just as easily could have been a call to a `Module <https://www.terraform.io/language/modules/develop>`_, as shown here:
 ::

     module "rg" {
       source = "./modules/resource_group"
       rg     = local.rg
     }

-Or an `Output <https://www.terraform.io/language/values/outputs>`_ block:
+Or an `output <https://www.terraform.io/language/values/outputs>`_ block:
 ::

     output "my_out" {
       value  = "This is the output - user: ${local.data.admin_user}"
     }

-Even a `Variable <https://www.terraform.io/language/values/variables>`_ are a type of configuration and defined in the same way:
+Even a `variable <https://www.terraform.io/language/values/variables>`_ is a type of configuration and defined in the same way:
 ::

     variable "prefix" {